 Whiting Forest of Dow Gardens & the Longest Canopy Walk – Activity Review

 Did you know the longest Canopy Walk in the US is just two hours away?
-Earlier this month, Dow Gardens in Midland opened their new Whiting Forest of Dow Gardens with the canopy walk, playground, apple orchard, and much more.
-A friend and I visited on Thursday while the kids were at school to check it out.
+In October 2018, Dow Gardens in Midland opened their new Whiting Forest of Dow Gardens with the canopy walk, playground, apple orchard, and much more.
+A friend and I visited on a weekday that month while the kids were at school to check it out.
+My daughter and I returned during Spring Break 2019 and have a few updates to the article.

 Activities at Whiting Forest